 For companies that assign vehicles, there are a variety of ways to ensure compliance.
 Some examples include incentive programs, where drivers can earn points and use them for rewards, including time off.

-Case Study #2: Full Maintenance Solution
+Case Study #2: Utilizing a Full Truck Maintenance Solution

 When a non-profit foundation in New York decided it was time to reevaluate its fleet maintenance, it turned to Merchants Fleet Management's full maintenance solution.